- Study at Deakin

 - About Deakin

-Researcher output profile for Dr Keith Beattie
+Researcher output profile for A/Prof Keith Beattie

 Prior to his appointment to Deakin University Dr Keith Beattie was the Foundation Director of the Contemporary Studies Program and the Bachelor of Contemporary Studies at the University of Queensland.
 For a number of years he taught at Massey University in New Zealand.
 Dr Beattie's research examines the aesthetic features of documentary film and the policy environment in which documentary filmmaking occurs internationally.
 This focus is also concerned with the ways in which documentary information is translated into forms of knowledge.